Asthma medications: Know your options

 Allergy shots.
 Allergy shots (immunotherapy) may be an option if you have allergic asthma that can't be controlled by avoiding triggers.
 You'll begin with skin tests to determine which allergens trigger your asthma symptoms.
 Then you'll get a series of injections containing small doses of those allergens.

 You generally receive injections once a week for a few months, and then once a month for three to five years.
-In some cases, desensitization can be done more quickly.
+In some cases, immunotherapy can be done more quickly.
 Over time, you should lose your sensitivity to the allergens.

 Allergy medications.
 These include oral and nasal spray antihistamines and decongestants, as well as corticosteroid and cromolyn nasal sprays.
 Allergy medications are available over-the-counter and in prescription form.
 They can help with allergic symptoms such as a runny nose, itchy eyes, congestion, sneezing and sinus pressure, but aren't substitutes for asthma medications.